-Course Title: Educational Psychology

-Course Code: EDM 12023

-- Explore various psychological concepts and

-theories related to educational practices

-Course - Apply these concepts to identify the learning

-Objective: difficulties of students.

-- Make learning teaching effective and

-enthusiastic in classroom

-Unit 01.
-Introduction to psychology:

-1.1.
-Definition of Psychology

-1.2.
-Branches of Psychology

-1.3.
-Educational Psychology - Concepts, Nature

-and Scope

-1.4.
-Islamic Perspective on Educational

-Psychology
+Educational Psychology Course Title: EDM 12023 Course Code: Explore various psychological concepts and theories related to educational practices Course Apply these concepts to identify the learning \ Objective: difficulties of students.
+Make learning teaching effective and enthusiastic in classroom Unit 01.
+Introduction to psychology: 1.1.
+Definition of Psychology 1.2.
+Branches of Psychology 1.3.
+Educational Psychology - Concepts, Nature and Scope 1.4.
+Islamic Perspective on Educational Psychology

+Content:

 1.5.
-Importance of Educational Psychology for
+Importance of Educational Psychology for the teacher Unit 02.

-a the teacher

-Content: Unit 02.
 Human Growth and Development:

 2.1.
-Concept of Growth and Development
+Concept of Growth and Development 2.2.

-2.2.
 Distinction between Growth and

-Development

-2.3.
-Maturation and Development

-2.4.
-Heredity and Environment in Development

-2.5.
-Dimensions of development: Physical,

-cognitive, emotional, and moral developments

-2.6.
-Stages of Development: Childhood to